Educator Resources

 • Improving the capacity of teachers in a NYC transfer high school to meet the needs of students with an IEP.

-• Supporting a network of early childhood educators from Sunset Park, Brooklyn,on the topics of language acquisition, anti-biased education, child development and applying this knowledge in the classroom and to build community with families.
+• Supporting a network of early childhood educators and home visiting staff from Sunset Park, Brooklyn, on the topics of language acquisition, anti-biased education, child development.
+Content includes application in the classroom and building community with families.
+The work expanded to support informal caretakers with workshops offered in Mandarin and Spanish.

 • Increasing the capacity of K-5 teachers to meet the needs of students learning English as a New Language in a public school in Brooklyn.